microtrain/bootcamp/XX-Cloud/DigitalOcean.md

 adduser production
 </pre>

-<p>Git should already be installed.
-You can verify this by running git --version. <a href="https://help.github.com/articles/connecting-to-github-with-ssh/" target="_blank">Create an ssh key and add it to your GitHub account</a>.</p>
+Git should already be installed.
+You can verify this by running git --version.
+Switch to the production user and create an ssh key <a href="https://help.github.com/articles/connecting-to-github-with-ssh/" target="_blank">Create an ssh key and add it to your GitHub account</a>.

 <p>Install the Apache webserver and the modules we will need for out web site.</p>